Composition of electronic cigarette aerosol: Cannabinoids

 CBD is common in vape products.
-However, vaped or smoked CBD heated to 250-300 C will partially be converted to THC.
-Also, CBD is one among the most suspected ingredients involved in VAPI.
+Conversion of CBD to THC can occur when CBD is heated to temperatures between 250 and 300 °C, potentially leading to its partial transformation into THC.
+CBD is one among the most suspected ingredients involved in VAPI.

 Synthetic cannabinoids are increasingly offered in e-cigarette form as "c-liquid".

 Nicotine

 E-liquids were purchased from retailers and via online for a 2013 study.
 The Royal College of General Practitioners stated in 2016 that "To date 42 chemicals have been detected in ENDS aerosol – though with the ENDS market being unregulated there is significant variation between devices and brands."

 E-liquid nicotine concentrations vary.
 The amount of nicotine stated on the labels of e-liquids can be very different from analyzed samples.
 Some e-liquids sold as nicotine-free contained nicotine, and some of them were at substantial levels.
 The analyzed liquids nicotine levels were between 14.8 and 87.2 mg/mL and the actual amount varied from the stated amount by as much as 50%.

 Possibly, 60–70% of the nicotine is vaporized.
 E-cigarettes without nicotine is also available.
 Via nicotine-containing e-cigarettes, nicotine is absorbed through the upper and lower respiratory tract.
 A greater amount of nicotine is possibly absorbed through oral mucosa and upper airways.
 The composition of the e-liquid may affect nicotine delivery.
 E-liquid containing glycerin and propylene glycol delivers nicotine more efficiently than a glycerin-based liquid with the same amount of nicotine.
 It is believed that propylene glycol vaporizes quicker than glycerin, which subsequently transports a higher amount of nicotine to the user.

 Vaping appears to give less nicotine per puff than cigarette smoking.
 Early devices typically delivered low amounts of nicotine than that of traditional cigarettes, but newer devices containing a high amount of nicotine in the liquid may deliver nicotine at amounts similar to that of traditional cigarettes.
 Similar to traditional cigarettes, e-cigarettes rapidly delivers nicotine to the brain.
 The peak concentration of nicotine delivered by e-cigarettes is comparable to that of traditional cigarettes.
 E-cigarettes take longer to reach peak concentration than with traditional cigarettes, but they provide nicotine to the blood quicker than nicotine inhalers.
 The yield of nicotine users obtain is similar to that of nicotine inhalers.

 Newer e-cigarette models deliver nicotine to the blood quicker than with older devices.
 E-cigarettes with more powerful batteries can delivery a higher level of nicotine in the e-cigarette vapor.
 Some research indicates that experienced e-cigarette users can obtain nicotine levels similar to that of smoking.
 Some vapers can obtain nicotine levels comparable to smoking, and this ability generally improves with experience.
 E‐cigarettes users still may be able to obtain similar blood nicotine levels compared with traditional cigarettes, particularly with experienced smokers, but it takes more time to obtain such levels.